-- give a true and fair view of the state of the syndicate's affairs as at 31 December 2018 and of its profit and cash flows for the year then ended; - have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice, (United Kingdom Accounting Standards comprising FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland); and - have been prepared in accordance with the requirements of The Insurance Accounts Directive (Lloyd's Syndicate and Aggregate Accounts) Regulations 2008.
+- give a true and fair view of the state of the syndicate's affairs as at 31 December 2019 and of its loss and cash flows for the year then ended; - have been properly prepared in accordance with United Kingdom Accounting Standards comprising FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland"; and - have been prepared in accordance with the requirements of The Insurance Accounts Directive (Lloyd's Syndicate and Aggregate Accounts) Regulations 2008.

-We have audited the syndicate annual accounts included within the 'Annual Report and Accounts' (the "Annual Report"), which comprise: the statement of financial position at 31 December 2018, the income statement: technical account for the year then ended, the income statement: non-technical account for the year then ended, the income statement: statement of comprehensive income for the year then ended, the statement of changes in members' balances, the statement of cash flows, and the notes to the syndicate annual accounts, which include a summary of significant accounting policies and other explanatory information.
+We have audited the syndicate annual accounts included within the 'Annual Report And Accounts 2019' (the "Annual Report"), which comprise: the Statement of Financial Position: Assets and the Statement of Financial Position: Liabilities as at 31 December 2019; the Income Statement: Technical Account, the Income Statement: Non-Technical Account, the Income Statement: Statement of Comprehensive Income, the Statement of Cash Flows, the Statement of Changes in Member's Balances for the year then ended; and the notes to the syndicate annual accounts, which include a description of the significant accounting policies and other explanatory information.